qiang-yi/spatial_data_science/Twitter/Twitter_developer_activation.md

 ![](../image/twitter/agree.jpg)

-If you are lucky enough, your application will be approved immediately and you will see "You have Elevated access" in the Developer Portal.
+If you are lucky enough, your application will be approved immediately and you may see "You have Elevated access" in the Developer Portal.

 ![](../image/twitter/access.jpg)